lukechampine/silicon/README.md

 Requirements
 ------------
-In order to build silicon you need the ncurses header files.
+In order to build Silicon you need the ncurses header files.

 Installation
 ------------
-Edit config.mk to match your local setup (silicon is installed into the /usr/local namespace by default).
+Edit config.mk to match your local setup (Silicon is installed into the /usr/local namespace by default).
 Optionally, create a config.h file to further configure the editor at compile time.
 An example file is provided as config.def.h.

-Afterwards enter the following command to build and install silicon (use root if needed):
+Afterwards enter the following command to build and install Silicon (use root if needed):

     make clean install

-Running silicon
+Running Silicon
 -------------
 Use the following syntax: